-Which one to choose — Bike trainers or bike rollers?
+Which one to choose — A bike trainer or rollers?
 Let’s analyze the pros and cons of both.

 Riding a bike is fun!
 If you have ever ridden one, you can attest to this.
-However, cycling has many great benefits which extend beyond entertainment.
+However, cycling has many great benefits that extend beyond entertainment.

 But, what can you do when the weather is not suitable for riding outside?

 Quite obviously, there are numerous reasons why you should ride a bike.
 It is clear that riding a bike is a form of exercise, and what you stand to gain can never be underestimated.
 Riding is mainly an aerobic activity; this means that your heart, lungs and blood vessels all get involved in the workout.

 It is ideal for building your cardiovascular fitness and can be done by people of all ages, ranging from childhood, over adults, and all the way to the old age, when the achy joints do not allow for more stressful forms of exercise.

 Moreover, considering the environment and its inhabitants, you will notice that riding a bike does not cause any harm to nature, as there are no polluting exhaust fumes released and no oil or gas consumed.